alfrix/docs/docs/library/fceumm.md

 - **Region Override** (**Auto**/NTSC/PAL/Dendy)

-<center> Choose which region the system is from. </center>
+	Choose which region the system is from.

 - **Preferred aspect ratio** (**8:7 PAR**/4:3)

-<center> Choose the preferred aspect ratio.
-RetroArch's aspect ratio must be set to Core provided in the Video seetings. </center>
+	Choose the preferred aspect ratio.
+RetroArch's aspect ratio must be set to Core provided in the Video seetings.

 ??? note "Preferred aspect ratio - 8:7 PAR"
 	![](images\Cores\fceumm\8by7_PAR.png)